williambertrand/water-bucket-solver/README.md

 - Run `yarn dev` to run dev mode
 - Open `localhost:3000` to see the running pp

+## Deployments
+- Successful builds on `main` branch are automatically deployed to the Vercel [here](https://water-bucket-solver.vercel.app)

 ## Testing
 - run `yarn test` to run some very minimal component tests